Latest posts

 Teams need to move fast.
 They need to experiment, iterate, and ship.
 But when their foundational needs aren’t met, they duct-tape solutions together.
 Database credentials get passed to AI agents.
 S3 bucket permissions get opened too wide.
 Audit logs are a fiction.

-Here's the kicker: security isn't just a compliance checkbox.
-It's a performance multiplier.
+Security is a performance multiplier.
 Every hack you ship today is technical debt you'll pay 10x to fix later.
 Every permissions model you bypass is a multitenant feature you can't build.
 The same missing primitives that force performance workarounds make security nearly impossible to bolt on later.

-We’re Not the First to Notice
+We’re not the first to notice

 Of course, we're not the first to recognize these problems.
 Smart people have been trying to bridge this gap.